helium/helium-wallet-rs/README.md

 encryption password on the command line.
 Options exist to specify the wallet output file and to force overwriting an existing wallet.

+A `--seed` option followed by space seprated mnemonic words can be used to construct the keys for the wallet.

 ### Create a sharded wallet

 Sharding wallet keys is supported via [Shamir's Secret